drhcelik/FickianTransportFoam/README.md

     // ....
     }
     implicitHeatFlux true; //Default true
-    DmLimit 1e-10;
+    selfDiffusionLimit 1e-6;
 }
 ```
 > [!IMPORTANT]
-> Only the sensible enthalpy formulation is supported currently and energy equation should not be solved for internal energy.
+> Only the sensible enthalpy formulation is supported currently and the energy equation should not be solved for internal energy.
 ## References
 [1] Kee, R. J., Coltrin, M. E. & Glarborg, P. Chemically Reacting Flow: Theory and Practice (John Wiley & Sons, 2003).